 Is giving birth at home messy?

-And beyond being “a mess”, it’s also considered biohazard waste.
+And beyond “a mess”, it’s also considered biohazard waste.
 By definition, a biohazard refers to anything that can spread and endanger a living organism.
 This includes:

 - Amniotic fluid